appellation/pebble/README.md

 # Pebble

-A Discord bot that allows you to play fibbage-style games with other people in your Discord server.
+A Discord bot that allows you to play fibbage-esque games with other people in your Discord server.

 ## Installation